 - Preheat the oven to 180 degree Celsius.

-- Roll out the pastry on a floured surface and cut in circles depending on how big you want your qassatat.
+- Roll out the pastry on a floured surface and cut in circles 15 cm in diameter.

-- Put the filling in the centre and wet the edges of the pastry with some water.
+- Put a heaped tablespoon of the filling in the middle of the circle and wet the edges of the pastry with some water.
 Pleat the edges leaving a gap in the centre.
 The water ensures that the edges stick together and the pleats remain in place while in the oven.
 Brush the qassatat with an egg wash.

 - Bake for about 20-25 minutes.
-This depends on the size of the qassatat and the amount you put in the oven.
+Oven time depends on the size of the qassatat and the amount you put in the oven.